Retiring to Arizona....since 2004 with no regrets.

 Our community does not allow grass lawns, crushed rock in desert landscaping is the norm, so you don't have to listen to lawnmowers early on Saturday morning.

-We found that retiring to Arizona was a good decision in 2004, and still a good decision now, and there is plenty of room for you if you would decide to come and enjoy the sunshine.
+We found that retiring in Arizona was a good decision in 2004, and still a good decision now, and there is plenty of room for you if you would decide to come and enjoy the sunshine.